uf2020/ccxt/Manual.md

 # Endpoints

 Each market exposes a set of exchange API methods.
 Each method of the API is called an *endpoint*.
 Endpoints are HTTP URLs for querying various types of information.
 All endpoints return JSON in response to client requests.
 Usually, there is an endpoint for getting a list of products from an exchange market, an endpoint for retrieving an order book for a particular product, an endpoint for retrieving trade history, endpoints for placing and cancelling orders, for money deposit and withdrawal, etc...
-Basically every kind of action you could perform within a particular market has a separate endpoint URL offered by the exchange API.
+Basically every kind of action you could perform within a particular market has a separate endpoint URL offered by exchange API.

-Now, because the set of methods differs from market to market, the ccxt library implements the following:
+Because the set of methods differs from market to market, the ccxt library implements the following:
-- a legacy public and private API for each market supporting all possible URLs and methods
+- a legacy public and private API for all possible URLs and methods
 - a unified API supporting a common subset of methods

 ## Legacy API